 - And just to build on our last point, you could say that offering apprenticeships will enable your organisation to work beyond 100% of its original capabilities.
 Why?
 If you have employed a quality team of people which are already working at 100% and then provide them with ongoing, high quality training, they’re only going to get more productive and better at their jobs, delivering above and beyond what was originally expected of them.

 - A company-wide apprenticeship programme is easy to manage.
 We’re not about to suggest it’s child’s play but if you’re responsible for L&D in a large organisation, we’re confident you’ll be dealing with tens, if not hundreds of separate training companies.
 All of them with their own ways of working, their own key point of contact, their own terms and conditions and of course, their own invoice.
-By using a company like the London College of Apprenticeship Training, however, you have none of these problems.
+By using a company like the Apprenticeship College, however, you have none of these problems.
 We offer a single point of contact to discuss all aspects of your apprenticeship programme.
 We partner with hundreds of different training partners so you don’t have to.
 We’ll help you understand your training needs in the first instant and set up a bespoke apprenticeship programme on your behalf.
 We’ll even manage the training delivery, the ongoing testing, the reporting and the HR.
 In short, we can comprehensively manage your apprenticeship programme from the word go and that leaves you with more time to focus on other aspects of your role.